 For investors who current invest in or are considering actively managed investment products, I strongly suggest reading S&P's semi-annual Index Versus Active (SPIVA) scorecards.
 These reports illustrate the performance of actively-managed funds versus their benchmark indices.
 While there are some periods when active management outperforms, their data clearly indicates underperformance is the norm for active strategies overall.
 Please feel free to contact me as I am always happy to share or discuss this data.

 So why do active managers underperform overall?
 This is a curious and widely researched topic.
-I first present the simple math Nobel price winner Harry Markowitz used to show how the odds are stacked against active management.
+I first present the simple math Nobel prize winner William Sharpe used to show how the odds are stacked against active management.
 I then discuss several behavioral factors that likely contribute to this underperformance as well: